DXBC-FM

-DXBC (92.7 FM), broadcasting as MOR 92.7 For Life!, was a radio station owned and operated by ABS-CBN Corporation.
+DXBC (92.7 FM) was a radio station owned and operated by ABS-CBN Corporation.
 Its studio and transmitter were located at the ABS-CBN Complex, Quintilla St., Purok Malakas, Brgy.
 San Isidro, General Santos.

 On May 5, 2020, the station, along with the other My Only Radio stations, went off the air due to the cease and desist order of the National Telecommunications Commission following the shutdown of ABS-CBN broadcasting.
-It currently operates as an online platform.
+It currently operates as an online platform named MOR On-Line.